 Because they were close to the beach, lots of sand bunkers were a natural (the soil was very sandy, after all).
 But such bunkers had to be deeply recessed to prevent sand from being blown away by the constant wind.
 Because the soil was of a poor quality and constantly buffeted by the seaside winds, not much would grow on it - mostly just tall, reedy grasses, and certainly no trees.

-So a true links course is not any course that is treeless.
+So a true links course is not any golf course that is treeless.
 The term "links" historically applies specifically to strips of land in seaside areas that feature sandy soil, dunes and undulating topography, and where the land is not conducive to cultivated vegetation or trees.

-Because they were built on narrow strips of land, links courses often followed an "out and back" or "out and in" routing.
+Because they were built on narrow strips of land, early links courses often followed an "out and back" or "out and in" routing.
 The front nine went out from the clubhouse, one hole stringed after another, until reaching the 9th green, which was the point on the golf course farthest from the clubhouse.
-The golfers would then turn around on the 10th tee, with the back nine holes leading straight back to the clubhouse.
+The golfers then turned around on the 10th tee, with the back nine holes leading straight back to the clubhouse.

 View Photos of Links Courses